Top Brands Making The Most Of Video Marketing

 Similar to the Buzzfeed video, Dollar Shave Club has produced videos that are more entertaining than inspiration for their viewers.

 They’re humorous, fast-paced, and cater to a variety of viewers.
-Marketers need to take note of the success such content can have.
+Marketers need to take note of this video marketing strategy and the success it can have.
 Despite not being too relatable, inspiring, or high-production, the video was still entertaining, and sometimes that’s all you need!

 In the same vein, videos with subtle product placement such as the infamous LG prank video also gain massive success.
 The video itself has been viewed almost 35 million times!
 Not only was it entertaining for viewers, but it sparked conversation on all forms of social media—what’s your worst interview became an icebreaker.

-The icebreaker in question made sure that LG was brought up in the conversation.
-So, a simple prank video managed to add to brand image, viewership and demonstrated the efficacy of the product with alarming accuracy.
+This made sure that LG was brought up in the conversation.
+So, a simple prank video managed to add to the brand image and viewership and demonstrated the product’s efficacy with alarming accuracy.

 It’s easy to assume that video marketing won’t work for industries that aren’t related to sodas, entertainment, or sports.
-But, even B2B companies need some marketing.
+But, even B2B companies can jump on this wagon and implement a successful video marketing strategy!

 See for yourself how marketers are using video in their strategies in these unexpected industries!